-Proofreading your book is a crucial step in every publishing journey.
+Proofreading your novel is a crucial step in every publishing journey.
 Since you only get to make that first impression once, you can’t be sloppy when it comes to proofreading.
-Poor spelling, grammar and presentation gives your audience the impression you’re unprofessional, lack an eye for detail or simply too slapdash to care.
+Poor spelling, grammar and presentation give your audience the impression you’re unprofessional, lack an eye for detail or are simply too slapdash to care.

 Not great, right?

 So don’t leave it to chance.
-Bookmark these 10 top tips to ensure your manuscript sparkles and wows your readers.
+Bookmark these 10 proofreading tips to ensure your manuscript sparkles and wows your readers.

 Reading your work aloud and at a slow, controlled pace means your brain is less likely to auto-correct mistakes.
 You’ll be more likely to spot missing words, get a better feel for the flow, and see if you need to step up your punctuation.
 You could always try the ‘READ ALOUD’ function in Word too.

-Use a ruler & check line by line
+Proofreading Tip #5: Use a ruler and check line by line

-Make sure you spell words, names, locations consistently.
+Make sure you spell words, names, and locations consistently.
 Is your formatting uniform?
-Do your chapter headings use numbers or words and are they all the same?
-All these little things add up and keep you a step ahead of the competition once your book’s published.
+Do your chapter headings use numbers or words, and are they all the same?
+All these little things add up and keep you a step ahead of the competition once your novel’s published.

-Sorry to break the bad news but proofreading your work isn’t just a one-round-and-you’re-out process.
-Firstly you should focus only on your spellings.
-Next look for any inconsistencies, then check your formatting, and then double-check those chapter headings.
+Sorry to break the bad news, but proofreading isn’t just a one-round-and-you’re-done process.
+Firstly, you should focus only on your spellings.
+Next, look for any inconsistencies, then check your formatting, and then double-check those chapter headings.

 Working with someone else (preferably another professional writer or author) makes the proofreading process much easier.
-So grab a pal, a cup of tea and some really nice biccys (go all out for the choccy Hob Nobs if necessary), and get to work.
+So grab a pal, a cup of tea and some really nice biccies (go all out for the choccy Hob Nobs if necessary), and get to work.
 Have one person read aloud while the other person follows with their copy.
-This way, any missing words, lines or paragraphs or mistakes will be much easier to spot.
+This way, any missing words, lines, paragraphs, or mistakes will be much easier to spot.

 If you are working from your screen, rather than on paper, increase the zoom size.
-It makes it much easier to focus on each line individually this way; especially if and when your eyes get tired.
+This makes it much easier to focus on each line individually, especially if and when your eyes get tired.

-Feel free to share some of your proofreading tips too!
+Feel free to share your proofreading tips too!

 And remember, if you want to wow your readers, call in an expert proofreader/editor.